Amogh-Biradar/EcoSort-App-/README.md

 # EcoSort-App-
-This was my 10th grade Project for the Congressional App Challenge
+This is my 10th grade Project for the Congressional App Challenge